 Dr. Pam Rowland

 Pam Rowland is an Assistant Professor at Dakota State University in Cyber Security, Director of the CybHER MadLabs, Director of the Center of Excellence for Information Systems, and Undergraduate Research Coordinator.
 Pam’s area of research focuses on recruitment and retention of women in cybersecurity.
-Pam is the Co-PI for the GenCyber: Girls in CybHER Security Camp grant sponsored by the NSA and NSF.
+Pam is the PI and the Director for the GenCyber: Girls in CybHER Security Camp grant sponsored by the NSA and NSF.
 The grant allows middle school girls to attend a weeklong residential camp allowing girls to explore an interest in cybersecurity through learning about programming, networking, and security.
 The CybHER program was created by Rowland and Podhradsky because of their passion to encourage girls to explore education and careers in cyber.

 CybHER Girl is dedicated in memory of Aimée Tabor